 Trump threatened to invoke the Insurrection Act (again).
 What is it?

-President Trump on Thursday threatened to invoke the Insurrection Act to suppress protests in Minnesota, a week after an ICE agent fatally shot a 37-year-old Minneapolis woman.
+President Trump on Thursday threatened to invoke the Insurrection Act to suppress protests in Minnesota, a week after an Immigration and Customs Enforcement agent fatally shot a 37-year-old Minneapolis woman.

-The shooting death of Renee Macklin Good sparked protests nationwide against ICE's continued presence in Minnesota and across the country.
+The shooting death of Renee Macklin Good sparked protests nationwide against ICE's continued presence in Minnesota and across the United States.

 Protesters were further incensed on Wednesday evening when ICE agents in Minneapolis shot a Venezuelan immigrant in the leg during an attempted arrest.